-Unlike the previous generation Quarter Dome, which was a complete revamp of the old T2 tent, the 2017 version of the REI Quarter Dome 2 is much more livable.
+Unlike the previous generation Quarter Dome, which was a complete revamp of the old T2 tent, the new version of the REI Quarter Dome 2 is much more livable.
 The most significant update is a pole structure that opens up the interior with near vertical walls on all sides.
 In particular, the space around the head and feet has increased—REI claims by 28% and 23%, respectively.
 At the head end, this is most noticeable when 2 people sit up side-by-side (peak height has increased to a tall 42 inches).
 At the feet, the squared off walls are less prone to hitting the footbox of our size long sleeping bag.

 We do value the increase in usable space, but the Quarter Dome still is a weight-focused design with a fairly small footprint.
 The floor of the tent is listed at 52 inches at the head and tapers to 42 inches at the feet, and I measured the actual usable space inside as a few inches less at each end.
 As a result, our 2 regular sized (20-inches wide) sleeping pads took up nearly the entire width of the interior.
 It’s a good idea to use mummy-shaped pads, and if you have 2 wide (25-inch mats) or just prefer a little more space inside, it’s worth considering the 3-person Quarter Dome.

 Starting with the update a couple years ago to their Flash series of backpacking packs, REI appears to be willing to add a little weight to their gear for the sake of comfort.
-The new Quarter Dome 2 has a minimum trail weight of 3 pounds 5 ounces, which is an increase of 4 ounces over the previous model.
-This still makes it the lightest 2-person backpacking tent that REI currently offers—next up is the popular Half Dome 2 at 4 pounds 9 ounces.
+The Quarter Dome 2 has a minimum trail weight of 3 pounds 5 ounces, which is an increase of 4 ounces over the previous model.
+This still makes it the lightest 2-person backpacking tent that REI currently offers—next up is the popular Half Dome 2 Plus at 4 pounds 14 ounces.

 Within the lightweight backpacking market, the Quarter Dome is pretty competitive.
 The popular MSR Hubba Hubba NX (3 pounds 7 ounces) and Nemo Dagger 2P (3 pounds 5 ounces) are nearly the same weight, although the REI’s tapered shape isn’t as roomy overall as those 2 tents.
 You can certainly go lighter with the Big Agnes Copper Spur HV UL2 at 2 pounds 12 ounces, but that will cost you another $100.